 - Chicanx: a gender neutral term to refer to people who identify as Mexican-American.

-Ethnicity of Post-Secondary Students in Idaho
+Post-Secondary Students in Idaho

 Idaho’s Hispanic postsecondary students differ from non-Hispanics in several ways.